jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-94.md

 Thus, the fire-aether of the Sun boils from both poles towards the equator.
 <!-- ecliptic.  -->

-These must expel its virtual photons and all others that easily stick to each other and hardly obey its common motion, just like foam.
+These must expel its virtual photons and all others that easily stick to each other and hardly obey its common motion, just like foam.*

+{{< n n="Here, sun spots are caused by magnetic virtual photons" >}}

 #### 95. Understanding the principal properties of these spots